chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 }
 ```

 This defines a protocol with a single method, `itemSelected(_:)`.
-The detail view controller will implement this method, and the master view controller will message it when a monster is selected.
+The detail view controller will implement this method, and the master view controller will message it when an item is selected.

 Next, update `MasterViewController` to add a property for an object conforming to the delegate protocol: